by Dennis M. Myers, 03/24/2021

 "Network not found."

 She clenched her teeth, then followed the trail to the vent.
-As she got there, the tracks faded.
+It wound through a field of boulders and dust.
+As she approached the vent, the tracks she followed faded.
 Someone had dusted the place.
-There was a whole section right at the edge that was swept clean.
-Just like what she saw near the airlock.
+A whole section right at the edge swept clean.
+Like what she had seen near the airlock.

 She dropped a marker on her map, took a new bearing, and headed back towards her target access.
 She checked her air, did the math, and picked up her pace.
 A little adjustment to the mix, and she should still make it in plenty of time.

-The steep angle of Wexler mountain tried to slow her down, and succeeded more than she wanted.
+The steep angle of Wexler Mountain tried to slow her down, and succeeded more than she wanted.
+The loose regolith added to her trouble.
 She tried to pace herself.
-The access point was up there, closer to the station at the peak.
+The access point up above, closer to the station at the peak.

 "Try again.
 Keep trying until I tell you to stop."

 "And stop telling me you haven't found a network," she said.
 "Let me know when you are connected."

 She growled.
 "No, you stupid digital moron.
 I mean when you are actually connected."

 She dropped to her knees and sat on her heels.
 "Call Wexler Station Security.
 Chief Geday."